 I am an artist and writer by trade.

-I make small-scale mixed-media drawings that utilise delicate lines and a particular attention to detail.
-There’s no grand theory or objective behind them, other than a wish to depict a slice of everyday life, or storybook nostalgia, with contemporary zing – be it a shimmering tone or three, an experimental mix of colour, or a fine neon edge.
+My main practice is small-scale mixed-media drawings and collages that utilise colour and fine attention to detail.
+There’s no grand theory behind them, other than a wish to depict a slice of the everyday, family life, nature, architecture, fashion or storybook imagination with contemporary zing.

 The artists I look to for inspiration are eclectic, and mainly British.
 They include Paula Rego, Errol LeCain, David Hockney, Walter Crane, Arthur Rackham, Peter Blake, Jon Adams, Caroline Cardus and Rachel Gadsden – but this is not an exhaustive list.

 I aim to draw every morning before my children wake up, taking anywhere from 20 seconds to a hour.
 My tools of choice are often fineliners, Posca pens, and gel pens in a wide variety of colours; sometimes I use paper collage and acrylic as the mood takes me.

 I tend to work to A6/A5/A4 scale on lightly textured papers such as Ingres or heavyweight watercolour paper.
 The feel of said paper enhances the joy I take in mark-making.

 You must be logged in to post a comment.